Spastic (word): United States

 Later in 1978, Steve Martin introduced a character Charles Knerlman, a.k.a.
 "Chaz the Spaz" on Saturday Night Live, in a skit with Bill Murray called "Nerds".
 Bill Murray later starred in the movie Meatballs, which had a character named "Spaz".
-Both shows portrayed a "spaz" as a nerd, or somebody uncool in a comic setting, reinforcing the more casual negative use of the term in the United States by using it in a popular comedy.
+Both shows portrayed a "spaz" as a nerd or with potential cognitive or learning disabilities in a comic setting, reinforcing the more casual negative use of the term in the United States by using it in popular comedy.

-The term still occasionally appears in North American movies or TV series, such as Friends, as a mildly pejorative word.
-As such it receives a different reaction from British and American audiences.
+The term still occasionally appears in North American movies or TV series, such as Friends, as a pejorative word which reflects a certain degree of casual ableism.
+As such, it receives a different reaction from British and American audiences.
 In one episode, Rachel refers to herself as a "laundry spaz" due to her inability to competently do the laundry; this relates to the original meaning about physical ability.
 This comment was deemed offensive enough by the British Board of Film Classification to give the episode a 12 rating.
 Other episodes in the series are rated a step lower as PG.
 Similarly, Rugrats: Tales from the Crib: Snow White got a PG rating based on Angelica calling Kimi "Spazzy".

 The difference in qualitative assessment of the term between British and American audiences is demonstrated by reactions to comments by golfer Tiger Woods after losing the US Masters Tournament in 2006.
 He said, "I was so in control from tee to green, the best I've played for years ...
 But as soon as I got on the green I was a spaz."
 His remarks were broadcast and drew no known public attention in the United States.
 But they were widely reported in the United Kingdom, where they caused offence and were condemned by a representative of Scope and Tanni Grey-Thompson, a prominent paralympian.
 On learning of the furor over his comments, Woods' representative promptly apologized.

 Shortly after Weird Al Yankovic's song "Word Crimes" (2014) was released, Yankovic said that he had been unaware that the word "spastic" as used in the song is "considered a highly offensive slur by some people", particularly in the United Kingdom.
 He apologized for having it in his lyrics.

 Lizzo's 2022 song "Grrrls" included the word "spaz".
 The song was criticized and the singer was asked to remove this content (classified as expressing an ableist slur) from the lyrics.
 After the backlash, Lizzo posted her stance against derogatory language; she has since announced a new version of "Grrrls" with new lyrics.
 Similarly, Beyoncé's 2022 song "Heated" from her seventh studio album Renaissance included the word.
 It was strongly criticized and the word was eventually removed from the song.